Fro5tyDog/ConfigWebAR/README.md

 If you wish to run the application on a local host, you may use [git clone](https://github.com/git-guides/git-clone) or download the zipped version of the repository.

+**NOTE THAT IF YOU RUN ON LOCAL HOST, YOU MUST HAVE A HTTPS CONNECTION**

 ```bash
 git clone https://github.com/Fro5tyDog/ConfigWebAR.git
 ```